Nigersaurus

 Habitat

-Nigersaurus-habitatNigersaurus preferred to live in areas having water lakes or streams nearby; the area is also called the riparian zone.
+Nigersaurus-habitatNigersaurus preferred to live in areas having water Lakes or streams nearby; the area is also called the riparian zone.
 Due to plentiful water, a riparian zone has a lot of low-lying vegetation.
 Riparian zones provide Nigersaurus with many types of vegetation.
 They thrived on the part of the Earth that we now call as Sahara Desert.
 However, During the Cretaceous period, the Sahara Desert was very green and hospitable.
 It was abundant in rivers, lakes, low-lying vegetation, and a variety of plants.

 The Sahara Desert in the Cretaceous period was a good region for supporting different dinosaur species.
 Fossil evidence suggests that Nigersaurus shared their habitats with other dinosaurian herbivores, i.e. Apatosaurus.
 They also had predators that lived in the same region and one of their predators was theropoda.